Hassan district

-Hassan is one of the 30 districts of Karnataka, India.
+Hassan district is one of the 31 districts of Karnataka, India.
 The district headquarter is Hassan.
-It was carved out from Mysore district in the year 1866, during the Commissioner's Rule of Mysore (1831-81).
+It was part of Manjarabad Faujdari between 1832-81 (Commissioner's Rule of Mysore).
+In 1882, it was reduced into a sub-division under erstwhile Kadur district.
+But in 1886, the Hassan district was restored to its current form.

 Hassan District contains 8 taluks with their respective headquarters in Hassan, Arsikere, Channarayapatna, Belur, Holenarasipura, Sakleshpur, Alur and Arkalgud.

 Governance

-Current Member of Parliament from Hassan is Prajwal Revanna who is also one of the youngest Lok Sabha members and is grandson of former Prime Minister of India H. D. Deve Gowda.
+Current Member of Parliament from Hassan is Shreyas M. Patel and is grandson of former Member of Parliament G. Puttaswamy Gowda.

-The Current Member of the Karnataka Legislative Assembly is Preetham J. Gowda.
+The Current Member of the Karnataka Legislative Assembly is Swaroop Prakash.

 History

 Hassan district was the seat of the Hoysala Empire which at its peak ruled large parts of south India from Belur as its early capital and Halebidu as its later capital during the period 1000–1334 CE.